vaibhav6233m/vaibhav6233m.github.io/README.md

 # Vaibhav Bhavsar

-## Associate at MSCI INC.
+## Senior Software Engineer at Klarna
 ### Summary
-Software Engineer with around 6 years experience specializing in backend, frontend UI, and Cross-platform desktop application development.
-Possess comprehensive knowledge of JavaScript with solid understanding of asynchronous programming.
-Super nerd who enjoys to customize the development environment.
-Interested in devising a better problem-solving method for challenging tasks, and learning new technologies and tools if the need arises.
+Experienced software professional with 8 years of expertise in JavaScript technologies, demonstrating a strong passion for advancing my software career.
+Committed to delivering cutting-edge solutions and constantly expanding my knowledge to stay at the forefront of the industry.